anonaddy/addy.io/source/_articles/accounts-and-settings/importing-and-exporting-account-data.md

 You can export your addy.io account data (such as your aliases) to a CSV file for backup or use in other tools, and you can import a list of aliases for a [custom domain](/help/adding-a-custom-domain/) so you do not have to create them one by one.
 This article explains where to find these options and how to export and import your data safely.

-## Where to find import and export options
+<h2 id="where-to-find-import-and-export-options">Where to find import and export options</h2>

 After [logging in](https://app.addy.io), go to **Settings** in the navigation bar. click on the **Account Data** tab.
 Export and import are in the same area.